What is Text Similarity Checker?

 Loading Tool...

-Text Similarity Checker — A Text Similarity Checker is a free tool that compares two text passages and calculates their similarity percentage using multiple algorithms.
+Text Similarity Checker — A Text Similarity Checker compares two pasted texts and estimates how similar they are using fingerprint-based near-duplicate detection.

 Paste the first text in Text A and the second in Text B.